 You can switch between the two states using the drop-down on the top right side of any Virtual Assistant window.

 If your bot is trained in one or more languages that use NLP Version 2, you will see a banner notifying you about the upcoming auto-upgrade to NLP Version 3.

 Bot tasks and flows pass through the following stages:

-- In Progress: Bot developers have begun configuring the task but haven’t yet defined all the required configurations.
+- In Progress: Developers have begun configuring the task but haven’t yet defined all the required configurations.
 This status applies only to Alert, Action, and Information tasks.

-- Configured – The task configuration is complete but the Bot Owner hasn’t yet published the task.
+- Configured – The task configuration is complete but the Owner hasn’t yet published the task.

-- Awaiting Approval – The Bot Owner has published the task thus initiating a request to the Bots Admin, but the Bots Admin hasn’t yet approved the publishing request.
+- Awaiting Approval – The Owner has published the task thus initiating a request to the Admin, but the Admin hasn’t yet approved the publishing request.

 - Published – The task is published for personal, enterprise, or public use.

-- Upgrade in Progress – Bot developers have created an upgrade version of the published task to change any configurations, but the configuration is not yet complete.
+- Upgrade in Progress – Developers have created an upgraded version of the published task to change any configurations, but the configuration is not yet complete.

-- Rejected – The Bots Admin rejects the publishing request.
-An email is sent to the developer with comments from the Bots Admin.
+- Rejected – The Admin rejects the publishing request.
+An email is sent to the developer with comments from the Admin.

-- Suspended – The Bots Admin suspended use of a deployed bot in an enterprise.
-An email is sent to the developer with comments from the Bots Admin.
-While the end-users cannot access the suspended bots/tasks, developers can work with the In-development copy of the bot.
+- Suspended – The Admin suspended use of a deployed VA in an enterprise.
+An email is sent to the developer with comments from the Admin.
+While the end-users cannot access the suspended VAs/tasks, developers can work with the In-development copy of the VA.

-- Open the bot whose tasks you want to publish.
+- Open the VA whose updates you want to publish.

-- Hover over the side navigation panel, and then click Publish.
-The Publish page opens with all the bot tasks selected by default.
+- The Publish page opens with all the components selected by default.

-- Clear the check boxes of any tasks you do not want to publish, and then click Next.
+- Clear the checkboxes of any components you do not want to publish, and then click Next.

-- Enter any useful comments for the Bots Admin and click Confirm.
+- Enter any useful comments for the Admin and click Confirm.